Corydon in Harrison County, Indiana — The American Midwest (Great Lakes)

 (1910) Harrison County Public Library

-A project of the Harrison County Bicentennial Committee: Bill Brockman, Historian
+A project of the Harrison County Bicentennial Committee: Bill Brockman, Historian.

 Erected by Harrison County Bicentennial Committee.

 Location.
 38° 12.666′ N, 86° 7.587′ W. Marker is in Corydon, Indiana, in Harrison County.
-Marker is at the intersection of Old Highway 135 and West Beaver Street, on the left when traveling north on Old Highway 135.
+It is at the intersection of Old Highway 135 and West Beaver Street, on the left when traveling north on Old Highway 135.
 Touch for map.
 Marker is at or near this postal address: 201 Old Hwy 135, Corydon IN 47112, United States of America.
 Touch for directions.